mimminou/PDBASER/README.md

 #### Windows

-For Windows users, PDBaser has a precompiled version, it can be found in the releases category, and can be installed on windows 7 SP1 / 8 / 8.1 / 10 / 11 and only requires Microsoft visual C++ 2015 x86, which is embedded in the installation. ( For Windows 7 Users : Service Pack 1 with update KB3063858 Must be installed in order for PDBaser to run )
+For Windows users, PDBaser has a precompiled version, it can be found in the releases section, and can be installed on windows 7 SP1  or newer, and only requires Microsoft visual C++ 2015 x86, which is embedded in the setup. ( For Windows 7 Users : Service Pack 1 with update KB3063858 Must be installed in order for PDBaser to run )

 #### Linux / MacOS and other Unix / Unix-like systems

-There are 2 possible ways to run PDBaser in this case :
+There are 3 possible ways to run PDBaser in this case :

 1. **Using Wine**

-    The quickest way to get PDBaser running on those systems is by using Wine (Tested on Wine 6.0.1 +, works only on a 64bit prefix for some reason),
+    The quickest and easiest way to get PDBaser running on those systems is by using Wine (Tested on Wine 6.0.1 +) or a wine manager software like Bottles.

     - 1 - Download and install the windows setup package and install it.
     - 2 - open a terminal window where you installed PDBaser and run `wine pdbaser.exe` (or `wine PDBaser_GUI.exe` if release is older than 2.0).